cgaege/docusaurus/docs/quickstart/create-an-API-token.md

 ---

-# Create an API Token
+# Create an API token

 An API token is required to use the Health Discovery API.
 You can create you personal API token using your `username` and `password`.